 Motorcycles and mopeds must be registered with the DMV.
 The fee is $13.00 per year.
 Moped operators do not require a special license but must have a valid RI driver's license.
 Mopeds are not permitted on Interstate highways.

 Students who are not full-time RI residents are not required to obtain a RI-issued motorcycle license, but must hold a valid motorcycle license from their home state.
 Anyone not licensed to operate a motorcycle should obtain one from their home state or from the State of Rhode Island.

 Operation of a motorcycle, motor scooter or other motor-driven cycle without a license that meets the provisions of RI General Law is considered a crime and is subject to citation.
 Operation of such vehicles with no license at all is a criminal offense that may result in the arrest of the operator.

 Kit vehicles (motor vehicles that are built by an individual rather than a manufacturer) are also subject to registration with the State of Rhode Island and require an operator’s license.
-Please see the RI DMV website for more information.
+More information is available from the Rhode Island DMV.